Vector Magnetometry Using Shallow Implanted NV Centers in Diamond with Waveguide-Assisted Dipole Excitation and Readout: experiment

 Next, we investigate the waveguide sensing properties by coupling the excitation and detection of NV fluorescence into the waveguides and performing CW-ODMR.
 The primary differences between confocal and waveguide-assisted sensing lie in the mode volume, the number of NV centers, and the excitation power.
-Waveguide-assisted ODMR excites NV centers within a $1/e^2$ Gaussian mode area of $\SI{456}{\mu m^2}$, resulting in a larger number of NV centers contributing to the ODMR signal compared to the confocal excitation area of $\SI{0.366}{\mu m^2}$.
+Waveguide-assisted ODMR excites NV centers within a $1/e^2$ Gaussian mode area of $\SI{456}{\mu m^2}$, resulting in a number of NV centers contributing to the ODMR signal that is about three orders of magnitude larger than those in the confocal configuration, which has an excitation area of $\SI{0.366}{\mu m^2}$.
 Consequently, higher excitation power is required in waveguide-assisted sensing to excite the larger mode area compared to confocal microscopy efficiently.